 Italy/ Expert on Labour Migration

-Mr. Andrea Salvini is an independent advisor for Governments and International Organisations, a Research Fellow of the University of Modena and Reggio Emilia, and teaches at the MSc Design of Social Protection Schemes at the Hochschule Bonn-Rhein-Sieg (H-BRS).
-Chief Technical Advisor, Migration and Governance Network at the ILO Regional Office for the Arab States in Beirut, Lebanon between 2013 and 2015.
-Previous experiences as a Research Associate at the University of Sydney, Labour Economist at the ILO Office for Viet Nam, specializing in labour issues and migration and as a Technical Expert on Employment and Labour Market Policies from 2005 to 2010 at the ILO Subregional Office for Central and Eastern Europe in Budapest, acquiring expertise on labour and skills development in transition countries.
-Andrea Salvini has worked for the London School of Economics and Political Sciences and evaluates large research projects on migration for the European Commission.
-He worked for the OECD in 2002-2003 on the Social Aspects of Sustainable Development, did his post-graduate studies at the Department of Economics of University College, London, and has advised more than 50 Governments throughout his career.
+Mr. Andrea Salvini is a labour economist and policy advisor to governments and international organizations on employment, skills development and labour migration issues.
+Before founding the consulting firm Siloe Labour Solutions, Andrea worked for over 12 years for the ILO, most recently as Labour Economist at the Viet Nam country office.
+Andrea is a professor of practice and trainer for government management with wide experience in the design of learning strategies for large institutions to implement effective policies and reforms.
+Andrea has over 18 years of experience as an economist and policy advisor on labour migration, employment and skills development.
+He served as Technical Advisor for the Migration and Governance Network at the ILO Regional Office for the Arab States in Beirut, Lebanon.
+Previous experiences as a Research Associate at the University of Sydney, Labour Economist at the ILO Office for Viet Nam, specializing in labour issues and political economy and as a Technical Expert on Employment and Labour Market Policies from 2005 to 2010 at the ILO Sub regional Office for Central and Eastern Europe in Budapest, acquiring expertise on labour and development in transition countries through the implementation of seven development cooperation projects.
+In addition to these achievements, Andrea has collaborated with the London School of Economics and with the Joint Research Centre of the European Commission in 2005 on the evaluation of the European Structural Funds, and worked for the OECD in 2002-2003 on the Social Aspects of Sustainable Development.

 Trainer on Return and Reintegration